When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 However, wearing a jacket will create an exquisite impression and distinguish yourself from your peers.

-Knowing the differences between suit jackets, sports coats, and blazers is one thing; however, knowing how to choose and style them according to your color palette, body shape, fashion style, and occasion is a form of art.
+Knowing the differences between suit jackets, sports coats, and blazers is one thing; however, knowing how to choose and style them according to your colour palette, body shape, fashion style, and occasion is a form of art; an art you can master by getting our complete Fashion Styling package designed to extract the ideal colours and garments for your body shape, curated from heritage brands.

 Imagine walking into a room and turning heads for all the right reasons, or picture yourself radiating self-assuredness and sophistication, knowing your suit is on point.